 I initially had a wide receiver slotted at this pick but after a change in heart, addressing defense twice is a better plan because of the receiving depth in this class.
 Why reach on Justin Jefferson when you can snag Donovan Peoples-Jones in the 2nd round?
 If the Jaguars are fully committed to trading Yannick Ngakoue, they’ll get more picks back, which they can use to build around Tua.
 However, with this pick, Jacksonville needs to help Tua score more points by creating a pass-rush tandem that can wreck opposing pockets.

 After drafting Josh Allen 7th overall last season, Jacksonville doubles back on another versatile edge defender.
-K’Lavon Chaisson wore #18 at LSU, and according to LSUSports.net, the number is a symbol of personal success both on and off-the-field as well as the true selflessness of an LSU Tiger.
+K’Lavon Chaisson wore #18 at LSU, and according to LSUSports.net, the number is a symbol of “success – both on and off the field – as well as a selfless attitude that has become the epitome of being an LSU football player”.
 Jacksonville doesn’t just need players who’ll make an impact on the field, but also guys who’ll contribute just as equally in the locker room.
 Chaisson knows what it’s like to win at a collegiate level, and he’ll instantly be one of the many leaders of that Jacksonville locker room for a while.

 On the field, Chaisson can serve as a SAM linebacker in Duval’s 4-3 base defense, but also as an edge rusher opposite Allen on 3rd downs.
 Myles Jack is currently JAX’s WILL linebacker and the newly-signed Joe Schobert will probably start at MIKE.
-Since the Jaguars don’t run a 3-4, there’s no JACK in this defense, so they just need someone not named Leon Jacobs starting at SAM linebacker, which Chaisson can do.
+Since the Jaguars don’t run a 3-4, there’s no JACK in this defense, so they just need someone not named Leon Jacobs starting at SAM linebacker, which Chaisson can do (see depth chart here).

 He can cover at the next level and can make a formidable pass-rush tandem with Allen if he develops a greater arsenal of pass-rush moves.
 If the Jaguars can hone in on this raw talent, he’ll not only be an instant contributor from the locker room but also be a franchise cornerstone on the field for a decade.